dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ## Configure endpoints using Server Name Indication

 [Server Name Indication (SNI)](https://tools.ietf.org/html/rfc6066#section-3) can be used to host multiple domains on the same IP address and port.
+You might want to do this to conserve resources by serving multiple sites from one server.

 For SNI to function, the client sends the host name for the secure session to the server during the TLS handshake so that the server can provide the correct certificate.
 The client uses the furnished certificate for encrypted communication with the server during the secure session that follows the TLS handshake.

 All websites must run on the same Kestrel instance.
 Kestrel doesn't support sharing an IP address and port across multiple instances without a reverse proxy.